D-DOT'S FIRST FLEET OF NEW BUSES

 different appearance after the buses were rehabbed by the

-Blitz Corp. of Chicago, IL during the mid-1980's.
+Blitz Corp. of Chicago, IL during the mid-1980s.
 The interior

 color scheme was changed to black and off-white, while the